-Performance management is a year-round process, which results in an annual performance appraisal.
-Supervisors are expected to meet with their employees on a regular basis throughout the year—to review specific accomplishments, establish goals and objectives, and adjust goals based on workload or other changes in priorities.
+Performance management is a continuous process, as outlined in the Employee Lifecycle above.
+Managers are expected to meet with their employees on a regular basis throughout the year to review specific accomplishments, establish goals and objectives, and adjust goals based on workload or other changes in priorities.

 Performance management can be thought of as a cycle with three major components:

-2) Performance Coaching—Provide regular feedback on performance throughout the year, and assist staff in modifying performance where necessary
+- Performance Coaching – Provide regular feedback on performance throughout the year, and assist staff in modifying performance where necessary.

 Each component of the performance management cycle is essential to successful accomplishment of goals and objectives.